maitag/peote-view-origin/README.md

 #####2) Image-Data

-Images holds url- or file-referenz, where imagedata will be "load on demand", so if some element use an image, it's Data will be load into free Image-Slot of assigned Texture.
+Images holds url- or file-referenz, where imagedata will be "load on demand", so if some element use an image, it's data will be load into free Image-Slot of assigned Texture.
 ```
 	// --------------------- IMAGE ----------------------- //